mfc0d1ng/Generic-singly-linked-list-in-C-language/README.md

 <h1> How to link? </h1>
 You can linked the library to your C project as follows: gcc example.c -l List <br>
-and don't forget to include linked_list.h, note that linked_list.h depends on linked_list_details.h so keep both in the same directory.
+And don't forget to include linked_list.h, note that linked_list.h depends on linked_list_details.h so keep both in the same directory.